gestom/CosPhi/README.md

 [![System configuration and Colias-Φ micro robot.](https://raw.githubusercontent.com/wiki/gestom/CosPhi/images/arena.png)](https://www.youtube.com/watch?v=TkYbpEhDa58)<br/>
 System configuration and Colias-Φ micro robot.
 Click the picture to see a video of the CosΦ system operation.

-In contract to other systems, CosΦ can simulate several pheromones while precisely controlling their evaporation, diffusion and release rate.
+In contrast to other systems, CosΦ can simulate several pheromones while precisely controlling their evaporation, diffusion and release rate.
 Along with the precise localization system, CosΦ allows for an affordable way to perform <b>repeatable experiments</b> in swarm robotics.
 So far, the system was used to study cue-based aggregation [[1](#references)] and leader-follower interactions [[2,3](#references)].

 ###Can I use it ?

 CosΦ is fully open-source and free.
-The CosΦ system is composed of two software modules: the [SwarmCon](https://github.com/gestom/CosPhi/tree/master/Localization) module, which is a derivative of the [WhyCon](http://purl.org/robotics/whycon) system and the [Pheromone simulator](https://github.com/gestom/CosPhi/tree/master/Pheromone), which simulates the individual pheromones and displays them on the horizontal LCD.
-Note, that the full version of the softare will be reseased after its presentation at the IROS 2015 conference.
+The CosΦ system is composed of two software modules: the [SwarmCon](https://github.com/gestom/CosPhi/tree/master/Localization) module, which is a derivative of the [WhyCon](http://purl.org/robotics/whycon) system, and the [Pheromone simulator](https://github.com/gestom/CosPhi/tree/master/Pheromone), which simulates the individual pheromones and displays them on the horizontal LCD.
+Note, that the full version of the software will be released after its presentation at the IROS 2015 conference.

 ###References
 1. F. Arvin, T. Krajník, A. E. Turgut, and S. Yue: <b>[COSΦ: Artificial Pheromone System for Robotic Swarms Research.](http://raw.githubusercontent.com/wiki/gestom/CosPhi/papers/2015_iros_pheromone.pdf)</b>In IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2015.